 Since coming to attention in the 1990s Gursky’s documentation of storage facilities, mass tourism, factories, clubbers, and the sheer incomprehensible teeming mass of people, has come to define the way in which we see the contemporary world.
 He gives us the opportunity to see the systems we live by—humankind, dwarfed by its own industries and consumer societies.
-Even those who see Gursky’s work knowing next to nothing about contemporary art, “are always”, according to Ralph Rugoff (the recently named artistic director of the 2019 Venice Biennale), “left with a powerful encounter”.
+Even those who see Gursky’s work knowing next to nothing about contemporary art, “are always”, according to Ralph Rugoff (the director of the 2019 Venice Biennale), “left with a powerful encounter”.

 Born in Leipzig in 1955, Andreas Gursky spent most of his youth in Düsseldorf where his father worked as a commercial photographer.
 Although he had long been convinced that he would have nothing to do with the profession, by 1978 he had begun to study photojournalism, supporting his studies by driving a taxi.
 A few years later he enrolled at the Kunstakademie Düsseldorf on the urgings of his close friend the photographer Thomas Struth.
 It was there that he came under the tutelage of Bernd and Hilla Becher, the legendary photographers whose Kunstakademie became a kind of finishing school for pioneering photographers, with Thomas Ruff, Candida Höfer and of course Thomas Struth passing through its doors.